WebAhead/master-reference/coursebook/general/reading-week-checklist.md

 - [ ] how to save and read a cookie on the server
 - [ ] how to write a JWT on the server
 - [ ] why is a JWT secure?
-- [ ] how to secure a route and allow people with a good jwt through
+- [ ] how to secure a route and allow people with a valid jwt through

 ---